Date: June 20-24, 2016 | Tuition: $4,800 | Continuing Education Units (CEUs): 3.3

-Dr. Tim Watson led the research team that recently delivered a network attack test data set to the UK MoD (Ministry of Defence), in collaboration with industry partners and using the cyber range developed in the CSC at DMU.
-He is currently working on a government funded project to develop novel techniques for cyber protection of vehicles.
-Dr. Watson also acts as an advisor to a number of UK government bodies and as a panel member of the ISO UK national body, is working on ISO/IEC27000 standards for network security and digital forensics.
+Dr. Tim Watson led the research team that recently delivered a network attack test data set to the U.K. MoD (Ministry of Defence), in collaboration with industry partners and using the cyber range developed in the CSC at DMU.
+He is currently working on a government funded project to develop novel techniques for cyberprotection of vehicles.
+Watson also acts as an advisor to a number of UK government bodies and as a panel member of the ISO UK national body, is working on ISO/IEC27000 standards for network security and digital forensics.
 With more than twenty years of experience in the computing industry and in academia, he has been involved with a wide range of computer systems on several high-profile projects and has acted as a consultant for some of the largest telecoms, power and oil companies.
 Tim is a regular media commentator on computer forensics and security.

 Director, SBL (Software Box Ltd)

 Visiting Lecturer, Cyber Security Centre, De Montfort University